Skip to content

 Transcript Baseline Mode (Default)

 Advanced — This section explains internal token estimation mechanics.
 Most users can skip this.
-It's useful if you're tuning threshold for maximum accuracy.
+It's useful if you're tuning auto_handoff_threshold for maximum accuracy.

 By default (use_transcript_baseline: true), the monitor uses the JSONL transcript at transcript_path (provided by the PostToolUse hook payload) as an API-exact baseline: